 Things to look for: if a plan does include coverage for travel delay or missed flight connections, the coverage available may depend on a number of factors, including waiting periods, excesses, when you buy the policy, if you knew that there are certain situations which may affect your cover (eg. the airline announcing delays) and if you knew about this before you bought the policy.
 You may also be limited on cover if you do not leave enough time between flights to make the next flight if you are delayed (usually at least a min. of 3 hours) - whatever you do, check the policy wording carefully for specific conditions.

 It's also likely that the insurer will require you to claim any compensation from the Air Asia first, and if you refuse this compensation or an alternative flight, this may also affect the coverage under the policy you choose.
 The insurer will take your personal situation into account, including your travel itinerary (eg. what you have pre-purchased) and adjudicate on cover, based on the terms and conditions of the plan you buy.
-Finally, get everything in writing and keep travel docs if you do need to claim. over 6 years ago
+Finally, get everything in writing and keep travel docs if you do need to claim. about 7 years ago